taufik-nurrohman/statically-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The all-in-one solution for your WordPress static asset delivery.
+The all-in-one solution for your WordPress static asset optimization and delivery.

 == Description ==